-Option 2: manually shut down the kernel
+Option 2: Manually shut down the kernel

 From the Jupyter notebook interface, open the Kernel menu, and then choose Shutdown.

-Option 3: configure the timeout attribute
+Option 3: Configure the timeout attribute

-To configure the NotebookApp.shutdown_no_activity_timeout attribute:
+Do the following to configure the NotebookApp.shutdown_no_activity_timeout attribute:

-1. Open the /etc/jupyter/jupyter_notebook_config.py file on the master node and then add an entry similar to the following.
+1. Open the /etc/jupyter/jupyter_notebook_config.py file on the master node, and then add an entry similar to the following.
 In this example, the timeout attribute is set to 120 seconds.
 Choose a timeout value that's appropriate for your environment.

 c.NotebookApp.shutdown_no_activity_timeout = 120